hagaholm/Home-AssistantConfig/SYSTEM_OVERVIEW.md

 - Creating summary counts (e.g. total persons detected across multiple cameras)
 - Creating summary binary_sensors (e.g. any person active)

+Some of these packages also include “reaction” automations (e.g. lighting + notifications) built on top of the summary sensors.

 These summary sensors can be used by dashboards, notifications, and other automations.

 ---